seleandroferretti/seleandroferretti/README.md

 - 💡 I like to explore new technologies and develop software.
 - 👀 I’m interested in web application development.
 - 💞️ I'm looking to collaborate on web application projects.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m in continuous learning.